 Although they are nominally Theravada Buddhists, the Tai Nua have many aspects of animism and polytheism mixed into their beliefs.
 The very first Tai god was Shalou, the god of Hunting.
 "Before a hunt, sacrifices were offered to Shalou to avert danger and to ensure success in the hunt."

-There are no known Christians among the Tai Nua and very little outreach is presently focused on bringing the gospel to them.
+There are few Christians among the Tai Nua and very little outreach is presently focused on bringing the gospel to them.
 Little improvement in their spiritual condition has taken place since the 1920s when one missionary lamented, "There is not a missionary working south of [Kunming] to Mohei, I am here alone and my little candle is the only light.
 Yet in these mountains are thousands of tribesmen who have never heard of the Gospel."

 Scripture Prayers for the Tai Nua, Chinese Shan in Myanmar (Burma).